isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-Typically, it is a good idea to log the reason for the "crash" before exiting.
+Typically, it is a good idea to log the reason for the “crash” before exiting.

 ##### Enforcement

 Awkward

-### <a name="Re-no-throw-codes"></a>E.27: If you can't throw exceptions, use error codes systematically
+### <a name="Re-no-throw-codes"></a>E.27: If you can’t throw exceptions, use error codes systematically

 ##### Reason